What Are Biological Fertilizers? A Farmer's Complete Guide

 How Enzyme-Based Biologicals Work in Soil

-Enzyme products like AgZyme work differently.
+Products like ZyDrive work differently.
 Rather than delivering nutrients directly, they supply the catalysts that unlock nutrients already present in the soil.
-Enzymes accelerate the breakdown of organic matter, releasing nitrogen, phosphorus, and micronutrients from organic bonds into plant-available forms.
-They also facilitate the breakdown of complex root zone residues, improving soil tilth and aeration.
+ZyDrive's enzyme package accelerates the breakdown of organic matter, releasing nitrogen, phosphorus, and micronutrients from organic bonds into plant-available forms, while its biological components activate native soil life from day one.

 Key Biological Mechanisms